bcaffo/LittleInferenceBook/manuscript/01_introduction.md

 ## The tools of the trade

 Several tools are key to the use of statistical inference.
-We'll only be able to cover a few in this class, but you should recognize them anyway.
+We'll only be able to cover a few in this class, but you should recognize them anyway:

 1. *Randomization*: concerned with balancing unobserved variables that may confound inferences of interest.
 2. *Random sampling*: concerned with obtaining data that is representative